 Pour some warm, fresh water into a small container.
 Make sure that it’s fresh water and preferably filtered.
 This way, you can measure things carefully and dilute the baking soda mixture accordingly.
 This will be where you make your baking soda solution.

 Add your cup of table salt, vinegar, and lemon juice into the clean water to create your baking soda mixture.
-Stir thoroughly to incorporate all of the crucial kitchen ingredients in the mix.
+Stir thoroughly to incorporate all of the crucial kitchen ingredients into the mix.

 Remove the filter basket from your coffee machine.
 Dump any leftover coffee grounds from your last cup of coffee, and let the basket soak in soapy water while you clean the rest of the machine.